 Now, the goat is mainly seen as a straw ornament which guards the house and Christmas Tree!
 Straw is used as a decoration in homes, to remind them that Jesus was born in a manger.
 Christmas Tree decorations that are made of straw are also very popular.

 In the city of Gävle, a huge straw goat is built every year for the start of Advent.
 It’s 13m/43ft tall and takes two days to put up!
 It has a large metal structure on the inside and is covered with straw.
 The tradition started in 1966.
 The first Gävle Yule Goat was burnt down on New Year’s Eve 1966 and ever since it’s been the target for vandals.
 In its 50 year history it’s only survived throughout the Christmas and New Year period about 12 times!
-In 2016, its 50th year, it was burnt down in less than two days!

 In Sweden, presents are brought by Santa who’s known as ‘Jultomten’ or just ‘Tomten’ (that mean ‘The Christmas Gnome’ or ‘The Gnome’).
 He’s often helped by gnomes/elves which are called ‘Nissar’ (male elves/gnomes) or ‘Nissor’ (female gnomes/elves).